vygr/ChrysaLisp/STATUS.md

 to have the font app find all his fonts easily !
 Plus we now have a simple host dir listing call.

+Added basic context aware tab completion to the GUI Terminal app.
+In command positions will only look for '.lisp' files within the 'cmd/' folder otherwise will do system wide maximum extension.

+Optimized (case) macro to (bind-fun) clauses and not wrap clauses within a (progn) statement if only a single expression.

 ------

 (read) now parses fixed point format numbers directly to fixed number type.